 Asparagus is in season right now, so I have added them to the stir fry.
 I also took out the oyster sauce that was in the recipe and replaced it with more fish sauce and soy sauce and a teaspoon of potato starch to thicken the cooking sauce.

-- Cooking minced garlic & chili peppers: One of the first steps in cooking the brussels sprouts is to season the oil with garlic and sliced chili peppers.
-Right after you heat the oil, add the minced garlic and peppers and stir for 15 to 20 seconds.
+- Cooking minced garlic & chili peppers: Right after you heat the oil, add the minced garlic and peppers and stir for 30 seconds to under a minute.
 Don’t cook them any longer because you will run the risk of burning the garlic and chili peppers.

 - Vegan variation: I’m using fish sauce, which is a very common ingredient in Thai cooking.
 For a vegan version, you can use 6 teaspoons of soy sauce or tamari and add a small pinch of salt if you need more seasoning.

 - The wok I use: I use this flat-bottomed carbon-steel wok for my cooking.
 The wok is very thin and heats up very quickly.
 You will need to season the wok before cooking.
 For a tutorial on how to season a wok, check out my post here.